neroist/sitelen-pona-ucsur-guide/README.md

 > You should be able to read this: 󱥞󱤘󱤮󱤉󱥁

 <!-- TODO: Add how this changes the OS's font & how to change it back to default -->

-### Browser

-If you use a web browser, you can use the [stylus extension](https://github.com/openstyles/stylus#releases) to add [the css code above](#desktop).
-Simply click on the extension with a discord tab open, and use the "Write new style as UserCSS" option.
-Be sure to write it for just "discord.com", as choosing a different URL will make it not work outside of the channel you were looking at.

 <!-- TODO: iOS? -->